Emergency Care at Alexandria Children’s Dentistry

 Cold or Canker Sores

 Over-the-counter medications will usually provide temporary relief.
 If sores persist, call us to schedule an appointment.

 Object Caught In Teeth

-If your child has something caught between his teeth, use dental floss to gently remove it.
+If your little one has something caught between his or her teeth, use dental floss to gently remove it.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, give us a call.

-If your child has a very loose tooth, it should be removed to avoid being swallowed or inhaled.
+If your child has a very loose tooth, it should be removed to avoid getting swallowed or inhaled.
 Call us if you need help with this.